Arilus cristatus: Interactions with humans

 The species is generally indifferent concerning the presence and interruption of humans.
-Although evidence suggests that A. cristatus can seemingly be domesticated in controlled environments, if provoked or mishandled, they may attack in an act of defense.
+Although evidence suggests that A. cristatus can seemingly be tamed in controlled environments, if provoked or mishandled, they may attack in an act of defense.
 Their bite is generally considered to be of greater severity in terms of the level and duration of pain than the sting of common insects, such as wasps.
 The resulting wound is documented to be extremely painful, lasting, and lingering, accompanied by numbness which can persist for days.
 These effects can be avoided by handling the docile insect with gloves.
 The bite is not considered highly venomous, so it is not serious in the short term.
 Furthermore, the vicinity of the injury is known to become heated and irritated.
 A white crust sometimes forms around the wound during the healing process, though it eventually deteriorates, leaving the small puncture wound visible.
 Discomfort may persist for two weeks and up to six months in some cases.
 However, the latter timeline is frequently attributed to allergic reactions or recurrent infections of the original wound.